chrisbra/vim-show-char/README.md

 Here is a short overview of the functionality provided by the plugin:
 ####Ex commands:
     :ShowWhiteToggle   - Toggle displaying space characters in the current window.
+    :ShowCharAs c1 c2  - Display c1 as c2 in the current window
+    :ShowCharAs!       - Remove highlighting from previous :ShowCharAs command
 ####Normal mode commands:
     \ws		 - toggle displaying space characters

 ###License & Copyright

-© 2014 by Christian Brabandt.
+© 2014-2017 by Christian Brabandt.
 The Vim License applies.
 See `:h license`

 __NO WARRANTY, EXPRESS OR IMPLIED.
 USE AT-YOUR-OWN-RISK__